richardjzhang/old-personal-website/README.md

 ## Where is it hosted
 Currently hosted on Heroku, where auto deploys occur whenever the `production` branch of this repo is updated.

-## Anything else I should know?
-The website is pinged every 30 minutes using a Google Apps Script fetch function to prevent the website from going to sleep.